Symskill: Symbol and Skill Co-Invention for Data-Efficient and Reactive Long-Horizon Manipulation: Introduction

-To this end, we propose \texttt{SymSkill}, a unified framework that learns \textit{predicates}, \textit{operators} and \textit{goal-oriented skills} in an unsupervised manner with unsegmented robot demonstrations data — requiring as few as 5 demonstrations per task.
-At the symbolic level, \methodname{} identifies which object each trajectory segment moves toward using VLM and automatically defines predicates as relative pose classifiers.
-At the motion level, we adopt a dynamical system (DS)-based approach to learn stable motion policies from minimal demonstration data in near real-time.
-At execution time, given a symbolic goal, specified with the learned predicates, \methodname{} uses a symbolic planner to compose skills into long-sequence plans that generalize across number of objects.
-Due to the fast planning speed, \methodname{} supports real-time error recovery at both the symbolic and skill levels.
-Coupled with a compliant passive DS controller, \methodname{} ensures the execution is always stable, safe, and uninterrupted by replanning.
-In RoboCasa simulation, \methodname{} learns 24 reusable skills from 12 short-horizon tasks and achieves a 85\% success rate.
-Without additional data, it composes these skills to perform multi-step composite tasks with success.
-We also validate the approach on real-world robots, performing tasks by learning from 5 minutes of play data.
+To this end, we propose \texttt{SymSkill}, a unified framework that learns \textit{predicates}, \textit{operators}, and \textit{goal-oriented skills} in an unsupervised manner from unsegmented robot demonstration data, requiring as few as 5 demonstrations per task.
+At the symbolic level, \methodname{} identifies the object each trajectory segment moves toward using a VLM and automatically defines predicates as relative-pose classifiers.
+At the motion level, we adopt a dynamical-system (DS)-based approach to learn stable motion policies from minimal demonstration data.
+At execution time, given a symbolic goal specified by the learned predicates, \methodname{} uses a symbolic planner to compose skills into long-horizon plans that generalize across goals.
+Because replanning occurs only at the symbolic level, \methodname{} supports real-time error recovery.
+Together with the learned DS skills and a compliant passive DS controller, \methodname{} is robust to continuous-state perturbations without requiring replanning.
+In RoboCasa, \methodname{} achieves an 85\% success rate on single-step tasks.
+Without additional data, it composes these skills to perform multi-step tasks.
+We also validate the approach on a Franka Panda robot, where \methodname{} learns 11 operators from 5 minutes of play data and achieves user-specified symbolic goals in real time.

-\textbf{Contributions} 1) a framework for joint discovery and learning of symbols and goal-oriented DS skills from unlabeled and unsegmented demonstrations of short and long-horizon tasks, 2) online execution and failure recovery with reactive planning at the task and motion level, and 3) an open-source implementation for out-of-the-box robot-learning in RoboCasa~\cite{nasiriany2024robocasa} with original demonstrations.
+\textbf{Contributions} 1) a framework for joint discovery and learning of symbols and goal-oriented DS skills from unlabeled and unsegmented demonstrations of short and long-horizon tasks, 2) online execution and failure recovery with reactive planning at the task and motion level, and 3) an open-source implementation for out-of-the-box robot-learning in RoboCasa~\cite{nasiriany2024robocasa} with its original demonstrations.